Theory of categories: Plotinus

-Plotinus likened the three to the center, the radii, and the circumference of a circle, and clearly thought that the principles underlying the categories were the first principles of creation.
-"From a single root all being multiplies."
-Similar ideas were to be introduced into Early Christian thought by, for example, Gregory of Nazianzus who summed it up saying "Therefore, Unity, having from all eternity arrived by motion at duality, came to rest in Trinity."
+Plotinus likened the three to the center, the radii, and the circumference of a circle, and clearly thought that the principles underlying the categories were the first principles of creation: "From a single root all being multiplies."
+Similar ideas were introduced into Early Christian thought by, for example, Gregory of Nazianzus, who summed the process up saying "Therefore, Unity, having from all eternity arrived by motion at duality, came to rest in Trinity."

 Modern development

 Kant and Hegel accused the Aristotelian table of categories of being 'rhapsodic', derived arbitrarily and in bulk from experience, without any systematic necessity.

 The early modern dualism, which has been described above, of Mind and Matter or Subject and Relation, as reflected in the writings of Descartes underwent a substantial revision in the late 18th century.
 The first objections to this stance were formulated in the eighteenth century by Immanuel Kant who realised that we can say nothing about Substance except through the relation of the subject to other things.

 For example: in the sentence "this is a house", the substantive subject "house" only gains meaning in relation to human use patterns or to other similar houses.
 The category of Substance disappears from Kant's tables, and under the heading of Relation, Kant lists inter alia the three relationship types of Disjunction, Causality and Inherence.
 The three older concepts of Quantity, Motion and Quality, as Peirce discovered, could be subsumed under these three broader headings in that Quantity relates to the subject through the relation of Disjunction; Motion relates to the subject through the relation of Causality; and Quality relates to the subject through the relation of Inherence.
 Sets of three continued to play an important part in the nineteenth century development of the categories, most notably in G.W.F.
 Hegel's extensive tabulation of categories, and in C.S.
 Peirce's categories set out in his work on the logic of relations.
 One of Peirce's contributions was to call the three primary categories Firstness, Secondness and Thirdness which both emphasizes their general nature, and avoids the confusion of having the same name for both the category itself and for a concept within that category.